The Room Three: Reception

 The Room Three gained critical acclaim, with Metacritic giving a Metascore of 90 out of 100 based on 14 critics, and a reviewer from Hardcore Gamer giving a score of 4 out of 5.

 The game received a score of 9.0/10 by IGN, 5/5 by TouchArcade, and 8/10 by Game Informer.
 It was entitled with the Pocket Gamer Gold Award.
 Later it won iOS Game of the Year in Pocket Gamer Awards 2016.
 The game was enlisted among 60 Best Educational Apps by Tutora.
 It emerged as finalist under Best 3D Visuals and Best Mobile Game categories of Unity Awards 2016.
-The game was nominated for a BAFTA award.
+The game was nominated for a BAFTA award for the best "Mobile & Handheld" game in 2016.
+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The Room Three for "Mobile Game of the Year".

 Sequel

 Fireproof Games released a sequel titled The Room: Old Sins.
 It was released on iOS on 15 January 2018 and on Android on 19 April 2018.